 PFA is entrusted with the pension and health insurance plans of more than 1 million people in Denmark.
-Therefore, we have an important corporate responsibility, and we are aware of PFA’s role as a company, investor and employer as well as the responsibility that we want to contribute with as a part of society.
-PFA’s corporate responsibility policy sets the framework for our priorities and work with corporate responsibility as well as a three-year Corporate Responsibility (CR) strategy, which unifies our work with corporate responsibility.
+Therefore, we have a responsibility as a company, investor and employer and we strive to contribute to the wider society.
+PFA’s corporate responsibility policy sets the framework for our priorities and work within this area, and PFA has drawn up a three-year Corporate Responsibility (CR) strategy, which unifies this work.

-The policy is based on the internationally recognised UN principles and conventions that focus on respecting human rights, employee rights, environment and anti-corruption.
-This includes the UN Global Compact’s 10 principles, which PFA signed in 2009, as well as the UN-backed principles for responsible investments, PRI and the Paris Agreement which was concluded during COP21.
+The policy is based on the internationally recognised UN principles and conventions that focus on respecting human rights, employee rights, the environment and anti-corruption.
+This includes the UN Global Compact’s 10 principles, which PFA signed in 2009, as well as the UN-backed principles for responsible investments, PRI and the Paris Agreement, which was concluded during COP21.

 CR strategy: Investing in a sustainable society 2017-2020

 The CR strategy ‘Investing in a sustainable society 2017-2020’ builds on PFA’s policy and current work with corporate responsibility.
 The strategy gives a clear indication of our work in future, collects new and existing efforts and identifies ambitions and goals for how we can contribute to creating a sustainable society.
-The strategy gives priority to those areas where PFA as a business has the greatest effect and thus the greatest influence on society.
+The strategy gives priority to those areas where PFA as a business has the greatest effect, and thus the greatest influence, on society.
 In addition, the strategy gives priority to those of the UN’s Global Goals that are the focus of our attention.
-In 2017, our work on corporate responsibility has been based on realisation of the strategy’s 15 specific activities.
+In 2017, our work on corporate responsibility has been based on the realisation of the strategy’s 15 specific activities.

 The international principles